TexAgg/Math-414-Final-Project/README.md

 ---

 ## Instructions.
-The report cannot be compiled until the images are installed.
+The report cannot be compiled until the images are downloaded.
 The images are downloaded when [main.wl](https://github.com/TexAgg/Math-414-Final-Project/blob/master/main.wl) is run.
 Then the pdf is compiled with the command `make` and cleaned with `make clean`.
 The build system is pdflatex.